peterconsuegra/google_maps_by_pete/README.md

     $ gem install google_maps_by_pete

 ## Usage
+Let's create a example for a Place scaffold:

 1. Create a scaffold for your project.
 Go to current project directory in Terminal and run the command:
 ```ruby